 It goes without saying that your name catches attention, in recent years we’ve had death metal band Party Cannon with their cartoon font, names such and King Gizzard & The Lizard Wizard and a host of bands using full capital letters for their names.
 In a culture of endless instant access music how much of impact do you feel this might be making on band names and branding?
 What have been the positive and negative impacts of your name?

 ‘We picked our name out of a load of ridiculous names that me and Jonny came up one day when we were having a really bad day and we were trying to cheer ourselves up and make ourselves laugh writing down ridiculous band names and this one somehow stuck.’

 We don’t really think about those things too deeply so I don’t feel qualified to answer [the question] to be honest.
-We picked our name out of a load of ridiculous names that me and Jonny came up one day when we were having a really bad day and we were trying to cheer ourselves up and make ourselves laugh writing down ridiculous band names and this one somehow stuck.
-There was maybe a time very, very early on when we thought do we need to change the band name but not we didn’t it was unanimous that no we don’t, the band is what it is and it’s called what it is.
-We didn’t set out with any intentions or really objectives for what we wanted the band to be, we had ideas on the musical direction we wanted to go in but we didn’t think too much about anything else.
+We picked our name out of a load of ridiculous names that me and Johnny came up one day when we were having a really bad day.
+We were trying to cheer ourselves up and make ourselves laugh writing down ridiculous band names and this one somehow stuck.
+There was maybe a time very, very early on when we thought “do we need to change the band name?” but we didn’t.
+It was unanimous that we didn’t.
+We didn’t set out with any intentions or real objectives for what we wanted the band to be.
+We had ideas on the musical direction we wanted to go in but we didn’t think too much about anything else.

 Could you give us one of the other names on that bad day?

 No, possibly not, they may not be safe for your ears.

 You said about considering changing your name in the early days, was that because of negative feedback about the name?